Sue O'Connor

-Sue O'Connor is an Australian archaeologist and Distinguished Professor in the School of Culture, History & Language at the Australian National University.
+Sue O'Connor (born c.
+1960) is an Australian archaeologist and Distinguished Professor in the School of Culture, History & Language at the Australian National University.
 Her research focuses primarily on the evidence of Pleistocene settlement and early human migration in the Indo-Pacific region.

 Education

 O'Connor studied archaeology at the University of New England (Australia) and graduated with honours in 1980.
 She furthered her studies at the University of Western Australia where she received her PhD in 1991.

 Career

 O'Connor was a lecturer at the University of Western Australia (UWA) from 1991 to 1994.
 In 1994, she accepted a research fellowship at Australian National University (ANU) in the Department of Archaeology and Natural History.
-In 2005, she was promoted to the Head of the Department and in 2008 was made a full Professor.
+In 2005, she was promoted to the Head of the department and in 2008 was made a full Professor.